ryanrolds/word_finder/README.md

 Super simple program demonstrating trees and recursion.
 Takes known letters and a word with underscores for whildcards and outputs a list of words that satisfy the wildcards without using the known letters.

+> This is PoC for a local high school teacher and his CS class.

 ## English words

 List of words copied from https://github.com/dwyl/english-words.